-Curious what the Japanese eat everyday or want to plan a full out Washoku meal?
-The mystery is all in One Soup Three Dishes called “Ichiju Sansai” (一汁三菜)
+Curious about what the Japanese eat every day or want to plan a full-out Washoku meal?
+The mystery is all in One Soup Three Dishes called “Ichiju Sansai” (一汁三菜).

-Contrary to popular belief, the Japanese do not live off a steady diet of ramen, sushi, and tempura (although I wish!).
-Japanese cuisine/Washoku is actually quite simple and a nutritious balance of protein and vegetables served each in its own plates and bowls.
+Contrary to popular belief, the Japanese do not live off a steady diet of ramen, sushi, and tempura (although I wish!)
+Japanese cuisine, or Washoku, is simple and has a nutritious balance of protein, fiber, and vegetables portioned in plates and bowls.

 Called Ichiju Sansai (一汁三菜), literally “one soup three dishes,” this is the foundation of a Japanese meal.